-A student who has previously studied at Lackawanna College and desires to return for part-time or full-time study after an absence of two semesters or more must apply for readmission, pay all required fees, and attend orientation prior to their return.
+A student who has previously studied at Lackawanna College and desires to return for parttime or full-time study after an absence of two semesters or more must apply for readmission, pay all required fees, and attend orientation prior to their return.
+If a student attended another post-secondary institution after their previous attendance at Lackawanna College, the student must indicate all institutions attended on the application and provide official transcripts of all other institutions.
 They must also complete all program requirements in effect at the time the student is readmitted.
 Students returning after a Leave of Absence may follow the Leave of Absence Policy for re-admittance.